BenCaiello/PalmettoBUG/docs/source/TheInterface.rst

 =======================================

-This page of the documentation is dedicated to all the peculiarities, idiosyncrasie, and graphics-focused details s of the PalmettotBUG GUI.
+This page of the documentation is dedicated to all the peculiarities, idiosyncrasie, and graphics-focused details of the PalmettotBUG GUI.

 The Directory Display:
 ~~~~~~~~~~~~~~~~~~~~~~